aamaanaa/wuwa-fps-unlock-linux/README.md

 # NOTE: i will need to test more and fix a small issue before i bring this out.
 This means there is no release yet.
 It will take me some time to fix bugs and make it release ready!

+# For updates, see [here](https://github.com/users/aamaanaa/projects/5), or click the Projects button in the top.

 ## Screenshots
 ![Alt text of the image](https://github.com/aamaanaa/wuwa-fps-unlock-linux/blob/main/fps1.png)